marceljj/homebrew-tap/README.md

 # Marcel's UNIX Repository
 _Currently providing [Homebrew](https://brew.sh) packages for various macOS/X11/UNIX/BSD/GNU/Linux software.
 Formulae are designed for macOS, but should work with Linux._

-_I do not host any package source data here, all casks and formulae use upstream source code._
+_I do not host any package source data here, all casks and formulae use upstream data._

 ## Add repository to Homebrew